 Actual egg donation cycle:

 Recipient: estrogen skin patches for several weeks, followed by an ultrasound to assess the uterine lining.
-When the donor is ready for egg retrieval, progesterone will be taken by recipient in addition to estrogen patches.
-Recipient’s husband will give a sperm sample on the day of egg retrieval from donor.
-Embryo trasfer (usually no more than 2 embryos) will be performed 5 days after retrieval.
+Progesterone will be taken by recipient in addition to estrogen patches.
+Recipient’s husband will give a sperm sample on the day of donor egg thaw.
+Embryo transfer (usually no 1- 2 embryos) will be performed 5 days after insemination of frozen-thawed eggs.
 Pregnancy test will be performed 12-14 days after embryo transfer.

 Donor: The process usually lasts a total of 7 weeks.
 The egg bank determines the ovarian stimulation protocol.
-In many cycles, birth control pills are taken for 2-3 weeks following the menstrual period.
-Then daily Lupron injections for 10-14 days are taken by the donor.
 Ultrasound to ascertain that the ovaries are suppressed by the medications above (“suppression check“) will be performed at week 4 or 5.
 In the first 5 weeks, the donor is seen only twice.
 The donor continues Lupron daily while starting one week of injections to stimulate the ovaries to produce several eggs (week 6).
 During week 6, she is seen every other day for 4-5 times.
 Egg retrieval is performed under IV sedation on week 7.
 The donor may start light duty the next day and possibly may return to normal activities in 1-2 days.
-Stimulation of the donor’s ovaries and egg retrieval are usually performed elsewhere.
+Stimulation of the donor’s ovaries and egg retrieval are usually performed elsewhere (another practice unknown to BFI).
 Frozen eggs are shipped to BFI from the egg bank, thawed, and then fertilized with the receipient’s husband’s sperm or with donor sperm.